ASDsashi/Indian-Census-2011/README.md

 Here are some key insights derived from the analysis:

-- The total Indian Population is found to be 1,210,854,977
+- **Total Indian Population:** 1,210,854,977

-- The average growth rate across all states is 19.27%
-- Nagaland has the highest Growth rate :   82.27% and Andaman has the lowest: 0.67%
-- The average sex ratio across all states is 945.43
+- **Average Growth Rate:** 19.27%
+  - Highest in Nagaland: 82.27%
+  - Lowest in Andaman: 0.67%

+- **Average Sex Ratio:** 945.43
+  - Highest in Kerala: 1080
-- Kerala has the highest sex ratio: 1080 and Dadra and Nagar haveli has the lowest: 774
+  - Lowest in Dadra and Nagar Haveli: 774

-- The average literacy rate across all states is 72.31
-- Kerala has the highest literacy rate: 94 and  Bihar has the lowest literacy rate: 62
+- **Average Literacy Rate:** 72.31
+  - Highest in Kerala: 94
+  - Lowest in Bihar: 62

+These insights provide a comprehensive overview of the demographic trends observed in the analyzed census data.

 ## Usage